fivdi/linux-io/README.md

 The Johnny-Five features supported by a platform are summarized in tables on the [Platform Support](http://johnny-five.io/platform-support/) page.
-The features supported by linux-io shown in the following table:
+The features supported by Linux-IO shown in the following table:

 Feature | Support
 :--- | :---